codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 This pipeline will compile the Java code under the `back-end` folder and the Javascript Web application found in the `front-end` folder.
 Note that both Docker images have access to the same workspace via [the automatic Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

 Therefore if you want to use Codefresh as fast as possible you can simply search Dockerhub for an existing image that uses the tool that you need.
-Top level Dockerhub images are curated by the Docker team and are considered safe.
-So for most popular programming languages there is already a Docker image that you can use in your pipeline.
+Top- level DockerHub images are curated by the Docker team and are considered safe.
+So for most popular programming languages, there is already a Docker image that you can use in your pipeline.

-Of course you can also [create your private docker image or use any existing image]({{site.baseurl}}/docs/docker-registries/working-with-docker-registries/) from a private or public Registry.
-In that case you need to write the full name to the image used.
-For example if you use an image from GCR or another private registry you mention it like this:
+Of course, you can also [create your private Docker image or use any existing image]({{site.baseurl}}/docs/docker-registries/working-with-docker-registries/) from a private or public Registry.
+In that case, you need to write the full name to the image used.
+For example, if you use an image from GCR or another private registry you mention it like this:

 `codefresh.yml`
 {% highlight yaml %}